yannickkiki/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm Yannick KIKI and i'm software engineer.
-I work as Backend Developer at [Trellix](https://www.trellix.io).
+I'm Yannick KIKI and I'm a software engineer.
+I work as a Backend Developer at [Trellix](https://www.trellix.io).
 You can explore this website to learn more about me or you can check my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.